 1. Location, location, location

 - Location is even more critical when it comes to the restaurant and franchising sectors.
-Passing trade makes up a considerable portion of a restaurant’s business – so it needs to be situated in the perfect spot.
+Passing trade will make up for a considerable portion of your Middle Eastern restaurant’s business – so it needs to be situated in the perfect spot.
 Likewise, franchisors need to think carefully about where you want your first locations to open and how you’re going to expand over time.

 3. What makes your business scalable?

-Successful franchises have business plans and models that are scalable.
+- Successful franchises have business plans and models that are scalable.
 In other words, these business plans and models can be replicated again and again in different locations and different markets, ensuring the franchise grows and becomes increasingly profitable.
-For your franchise to succeed, you’ll need to create an easy to replicate business plan.
+For your franchise to succeed, you’ll need to create an easy-to-replicate business plan.